Paper Library

 ReAct interleaves reasoning and acting: LLM thinks (Thought), executes a tool call (Action), observes the result (Observation), and cycles.
 This is the prototype for modern AI agent frameworks, directly influencing LangChain, AutoGPT, and similar agent frameworks.

-- Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity
+- Mixture of ExpertsPretrainingPrerequisites: Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity

 Switch Transformer is the first architecture to scale Transformers to trillion parameters in practice.
 Using Mixture-of-Experts (MoE), each token only activates a small fraction of parameters ("sparse activation"), achieving better performance than dense models at the same compute.
 GPT-4 and Mixtral likely use similar architectures.